- Can I prescribe naloxone to a caregiver not at risk for overdose?

 - What are the results of other programs like this/who else is doing this work?

 Take home naloxone is being implemented successfully in a variety of contexts.
-Project Lazarus and Community Care of North Carolina are rolling out the CHRONIC PAIN PROJECT, with initial results available HERE.
+Project Lazarus and Community Care of North Carolina are rolling out the Chronic Pain Project, with initial results available HERE.
 A federally-funded research study is underway in Rhode Island to provide overdose prevention education and naloxone to incarcerated people upon release, with an educational video specifically for this population available HERE.
 CLICK HERE for a presentation about overdose prevention and naloxone at methadone maintenance treatment programs.
 Naloxone is being made available to people through harm reduction programs.
-Here are articles on that work in CHICAGO, BALTIMORE, BOSTON, SAN FRANSCISCO, and PITTSBURGH.
+Here are articles on that work in Chicago, Baltimore, Boston, San Francisco, and Pittsburgh.

 - Why is prescribing naloxone superior to basic life support and calling 911?